 Virginia native Chetter Galloway grew up hearing his father tell stories on Sunday Road trips.
 One of his favorite stories was The Talking Skull, a West African cautionary tale where a man loses his head!
 So, it’s no wonder that his background is rooted heavily in the African oral tradition.

-He is a member of Toastmasters International, the Southern Order of Storytellers, and the National Storytelling Network.
+He is a member of Toastmasters International, the Georgia Storytelling Network, and the National Storytelling Network.
 Currently, Chetter serves on the Board of Directors for Kuumba Storytellers of Georgia.

 Chetter also plays the Djembe drum which he often includes in his programs.
 And in his spare time, Chetter is an avid runner who enjoys creating stories while he’s running!
 Often described as engaging and entertaining, he invites you to Feel the Rhythm and Live the Story!